A line of colourful box files on a shelf.

 6. Elections’ activity and campaigning should be conducted with respect towards other students, staff, and the local community.

-7. Elections’ activity and campaigning should be conducted in line with the Association’s Constitution, Laws of the Association, any other relecant University of Association Policy, and the law.
+7. Elections’ activity and campaigning should be conducted in line with the Association’s Constitution, Laws of the Association, any other relevant University or Association policy, and the law.

 1. Only Ordinary Members of the Association shall be eligible as candidates, voters, proposers, or seconders.